 2. Does not support frames, only Art-board support

 3. Misses some simple tools

 4. Does not have the concept of a master symbol which limits customisation

 5. Needs a lot of work on its UI

 In terms of overall features and performance, Figma strikes the right balance with a ton of features and easy accessibility with a far better job for creating, sharing, and collaborating with others than either Sketch or Adobe XD.
-But, Figma misses out of Plugins which helps in making the animation, preparation of mockups easier.
+But, Figma misses out on Plugins that help in making the animation, preparation of mockups easier.
 Adobe XD, on the other hand, fills this gap and is good at animations with plenty of custom plugins.

 So, trying the debate boils down to personal preference.
-Mostly, Figma has made its software full of features which makes work easier, plus the added benefit of being a web-based application makes it handy.
+Mostly, Figma has made its software full of features that make work easier, plus the added benefit of being a web-based application makes it handy.

 “But, remember it’s not the tool but, the problem-solving capability of the UI/UX designer and his capability to design products to meet the needs of the people are the key responsibility of his/her job.”

-Softwares can be learned within a week or in a month with personalized mentorship and just require the designer to explore as the basic motto of every software discussed is designing and prototyping.
+The software can be learned within a week or a month with personalized mentorship and just require the designer to explore as the basic motto of every software discussed is designing and prototyping.
 If you found this article useful, remember to give a thumbs-up.
 But do UI UX designers need to learn how to code?
 Read our article here to know more on this topic.

-To learn more about UX/UI Design, Design Thinking, Conversational UX Design, and Virtual Reality UX Design, you can check out the Courses and learning materials available on Designerrs Lab.
+To learn more about UX/UI Design, Design Thinking, Conversational UX Design, and Virtual Reality UX Design, you can check out the Courses and learning materials available on Designerrs.
 This article is written with utmost dedication and is based on research done by Designerrs Learning Experience Team.